-The students specializing in Business Economics will be trained to analyze business phenomena from an economic perspective.
-Unlike in a traditional degree programme in economics, these students will have the opportunity to study all core management courses.
-The exposure to various modules in economics will enhance their economic understanding and skills needed to analyze business and managerial situations.
+The students specialising in Business Economics will be trained to analyse business phenomena from an economic perspective.
+Unlike in a traditional Degree Programme in Economics, these students will have the opportunity to study all core management courses.
+The exposure to various modules in economics will enhance their economic understanding and skills needed to analyse business and managerial situations.